canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 - More learning opportunities as they have access to everything running under the hood;
 - The positive feeling that they contribute to something bigger than themselves through OSS contributions (source code fixes, bug reports, documentation updates, etc.); and
 - Improvement of collaboration skills as they engage with other developers from the OSS project (and learn from more experienced ones).

-##### External contributions

-When we publicly release in-house software program under an open source licence (on GitHub for example), it encourages external contributions from governments, companies, students and citizens in the form of source code, bugs and documentation.

-##### Transparency

-Canada has set a very clear Open Government mandate to "create greater transparency and accountability, increase citizen engagement, and drive innovation and economic opportunities through open data, open information, and open dialogue".
-Sharing in-house software programs under an open source licence naturally align to these objectives and is a great way to give back to taxpayers.
-Also, open access to an OSS project (e.g. source code, issues/bugs, governance/meeting minutes, support documentation/forum) allows real assessment of its maturity along with the level of activity of its community and support provider(s).
-Therefore, it's easier to compare the development velocity and health of multiple projects/solutions.

 ### Risks and Drawbacks